 Here at Cellino Law, we have noticed that many construction accident victims aren’t fully aware of their rights.
 In fact, many don’t even know they are entitled to seeking compensation for their injury or losses.
 Whereas, some others believe the level of compensation would be capped at the extent of their bills for medical expenses.
 The fact is, both the injuries and illnesses can take a lot of time to get better and they can contribute to even more damages or losses including lost wages or additional medical bills.
-A lot of these victims require professional and experienced assistance in order to fully get the compensation they are entitled to.
+A lot of these victims require professional and experienced assistance from construction accident lawyers in order to fully get the compensation they are entitled to.

 Information is very important to each and every case, despite each case is unique.
 We look to provide each respective client with all of the information they could possibly need through our consultations that are provided free of charge.
 We strive to give all of the victims that come to us the ability to talk about the specifics of their case with experienced and qualified Manhattan construction accident lawyers risk-free with no charge.
 That way, they will be able to learn more about the state laws, their rights, and how it applies to their specific case.
 They are also able to learn how much they should be seeking in damages and what the best approach would be.